com-rb/com-common/README.md

 gem "com-common", ">= 0.1.0"
 ```

-And then execute from the dirrectory with `Gemfile` (likely it should be your
+And then execute from the directory with `Gemfile` (likely it should be your
 application's root directory):

 ```bash